vivesweb/ext_op_ml/README.md

  Python is a widely used language in Machine Learning, but there are few tools in PHP, so different useful tools have been created in this regard to bring Machine Learning closer to the PHP programming language.

- The linspace() method appears in almost all python examples, but in php we don't have any function, so now we have this function.
+ The numpy linspace() method appears in almost all pyplot python examples, but in php we don't have any function, so now we have this function.

  Graphs in Pyplot are used to visualize the data.
 A library close to this use is being made in PHP.
 Some functions are required for this operation, such as going from inches to pixels or going from a hexadecimal color to its values in RGB.